single-cell-data/SOMA/abstract_specification.md

 bool soma_dataframe_exists(char *uri, ...) { ... }
 ```

-Where possible, the lifecycle should be integrated into language-specific resource-management frameworks (e.g. context management with `with` in Python, try-with-resources in Java).
+Where possible, the lifecycle should be integrated into language-specific resource-management frameworks (e.g., context management with `with` in Python, try-with-resources in Java).

 ### Operation: create